This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If this does not work you can send a letter of complaint to Insurance Code Compliance.
 See Sample Letter: Insurance Code Complaint

 The above complaint should assist in getting a response.
-However, if this is unsuccessful you could refer the matter to the Financial Ombudsman Service Australia.
+However, if this is unsuccessful you could refer the matter to the Australian Financial Complaints Authority.

-HOW TO LODGE A DISPUTE WITH THE FINANCIAL OMBUDSMAN’S SERVICE
+HOW TO LODGE A DISPUTE WITH AUSTRALIAN FINANCIAL COMPLAINTS AUTHORITY (AFCA)

-You need to lodge a dispute in writing with FOS.
-DO NOT just ring FOS as your dispute will not be lodged.
-You should lodge the dispute online (www.fos.org.au) and it will be received straightaway.
+You need to lodge a dispute in writing with AFCA.
+DO NOT just ring AFCA as your dispute will not be lodged.
+You should lodge the dispute online www.afca.org.au and it will be received straightaway.